Name: agave (Agave spp.), fox-tail agave (Agave attenuata).

 This is one of those rare plants where in virtually any soil, you can just dig a hole and pop it in!
 There is no need to improve the soil unless it is extremely sandy or gravelly, in which case you can add a small amount of quality compost.
 If the soil is very hard or compacted you will need to break it up to allow easy root penetration.

-In pots, use either a quality potting mix or a specialised succulent and cacti blend.
+In pots, use a specialised succulent and cacti blend.

 Fox-tail agave has very brittle leaves, so it's best planted away from areas where it may be easily damaged, such as along narrow pathways or in areas where kids play.

 As with all succulents and cacti, additional watering isn't generally required.
 However, occasional watering, especially in hot and dry times, will keep your agave happier and healthier.